boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/embedding-a-widget.md

 ## How to pass the Dashboard Parameter and URL Parameter filters in the authorization end point dynamically

-In the authorization endpoint, you can pass both types of filters(Dashboard Parameter/URL Filter Parameter) at the same time.
+In the authorization endpoint, you can pass both types of filters (Dashboard Parameter and URL Filter Parameter) simultaneously.

-To pass filters to the `embed_datasource_filter` parameter in the authorization endpoint, refer to the following sample in C#(It differs based on your platform language).
-Here, we have set both types of filters to the `embed_datasource_filter` property in the endpoint.
+To pass filters to the `embed_datasource_filter` parameter in the authorization endpoint, refer to the following sample in C# (which may vary depending on your platform language).
+In this example, we have set both types of filters to the `embed_datasource_filter` property in the endpoint.

 ```js
 [HttpPost]